luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

     pub(crate) state_lock: Mutex<()>,
 }

-/// A thin wrapper for `LsmStorageInner` and the user interface for MiniLSM. pub struct MiniLsm {
+/// A thin wrapper for `LsmStorageInner` and the user interface for MiniLSM.
+/// which We don't use this at least until week 3 pub struct MiniLsm {
     pub(crate) inner: Arc<LsmStorageInner>,
 }